USDA-REE-ERS/ARMS-Data-API/README.md

 ### 2.2 Using the API
 The API support GraphQL and REST API methods:

-* GraphQL

-GraphQL is a modern method to easily interact with an API.
-More information on GraphQL is available.
-A GraphQL client, such as ChromeiQL, is needed to interact with the ARMS API.

-The GraphQL endpoint for ARMS data is https://api.ers.usda.gov/data/arms/graphql.

 * Rest API

 Rest API endpoint: https://api.ers.usda.gov/data/